 Pittsburgh, PA 15261

-ResearchMy scholarly interests include mental health outcomes research, bereavement following sudden, unnatural death specifically by suicide, and complicated grief.
+ResearchMy scholarly interests include mental health outcomes research, bereavement following sudden, unnatural death specifically by suicide, complicated grief, and alcohol and drug use/misuse.
 Pilot data from a recent study is being used to develop and evaluate the effectiveness of a crisis intervention program for survivors of suicide after the death of a family member or significant other.
 I am also working on a technology project using a phone application called COMPANION to evaluate its feasibility for use with survivors’ and their social support networks.
-Currently I am the Project Director (PI) on a HRSA-funded grant designed to teach Emergency Department Registered Nurses (EDRNs) the evidence-based practice of screening, brief intervention, referral to treatment (EDRN-SBIRT) for patients who use or misuse alcohol and/or other drugs.
+Currently I am the Project Director (PI) on two HRSA-funded grants designed to 1) teach Emergency Department Registered Nurses (EDRNs) the evidence-based practice of screening, brief intervention, referral to treatment (EDRN-SBIRT) for patients who use or misuse alcohol and/or other drugs; and 2) teach interprofessional groups of anesthesia students how to assess and intervene with both patients and colleagues who may be misusing alcohol or other drugs.
+Most recently, I and two colleagues received the International Award for Excellence, Evidence Based Practice Award from Sigma Theta Tau International.
 I am certified as a clinical research coordinator (CCRC) through the Association of Clinical Research Professionals and provide consultation and education specific to research and evidence-based practices.

 ServiceI have served as a School of Nursing representative to the Faculty Assembly and University Senate and am currently a member of the Commonwealth Relations Committee.
 I am actively involved in a number of community-based grief and bereavement organizations offering support services to members of the community and am President of the Pittsburgh Chapter of the American Foundation for Suicide Prevention.
 I have received the Leadership in Nursing Practice Award from the Eta Chapter, Sigma Theta Tau International.
 I am certified as an advanced practice holistic nurse (AHN-BC) through the American Holistic Nurses Association and provide consultation and education services specific to holistic healthcare.